 To be eligible for a Chevening South Asia Journalism Fellowship, you must:

-- Be a citizen of Bangladesh, India, Pakistan, Sri Lanka, or the Maldives
+- Be a citizen of Afghanistan, Bangladesh, Bhutan, India, Nepal, Pakistan, Sri Lanka, or the Maldives

 - Return to your country of citizenship at the end of the period of the fellowship